-While the Orion Jr. BMS uses a different approach, some other battery management and charging systems on the market use "bypass" regulators, which turn on a battery charger to a predetermined amperage and then "regulate" the voltage of the cell by clamping the voltage and burning off the difference between the energy the charger is supplying and what the cell needs.
-While this approach works, it is typically inefficient, requires large bypass resistors, and actually unbalances the batteries before it can then re-balance them.
-The Orion Jr. BMS does not use this process and therefore does not require balancing circuits sizes as large.
-The Orion Jr. BMS switches off the charger completely when a cell reaches the maximum voltage and will continue to balance the pack after the charger has turned off.
-It is essential that the Orion Jr. BMS be able to completely turn off the charger when it calls for an end of charge.
-Failure to do this will result in damaged cells and a potential fire hazard.
+While the Orion BMS uses a different approach, some other battery management and charging systems on the market use "bypass" regulators, which turn on a battery charger to a predetermined amperage and then "regulate" the voltage of the cell by clamping the voltage and burning off the difference between the energy the charger is supplying and what the cell needs.
+While this approach works, it is typically inefficient, requires large bypass resistors and actually unbalances the batteries before it can then re-balance them.
+The Orion BMS does not use this process.
+The Orion BMS switches off the charger completely when a cell reaches the maximum voltage and will continue to balance the pack after the charger has turned off.
+It is essential that the Orion BMS be able to completely turn off the charger when it calls for and end of charge.
+Failure to do this will result in damaged cells.
 The charger should not in any situation ever be allowed to continue charging at any amperage after the BMS has turned the charger off.

-The Orion Jr. BMS can be configured to turn the charger back on at set intervals if necessary to continue the balancing process.
+The Orion BMS can be configured to turn the charger back on at set intervals if necessary to continue the balancing process.
 This is configured in the settings for the charger safety relay settings.
 For certain chemistries it may be desirable to turn the charger back on every 30 minutes to an hour to aid in the balancing process.
 This is especially true for iron phosphate cells where the difference in state of charge is not evident unless the cell voltages are over approximately 3.4 volts.
 By turning the charger on every so often during the balancing process, the difference in voltage will become greater and allow for finer tuned balancing.
-The Orion Jr. BMS has three options for turning the charger back on: Disabled, every n number of minutes while balancing is still active, and every n number of minutes even after the battery is balanced.
-Turning the charger back on even after balancing has completed is intended only to be used for certain situations where the battery must constantly be topped off due to constant use and should not be used in normal circumstances.
+The Orion BMS has three options for turning the charger back on: Disabled, every n number of minutes while balancing is still active, and every n number of minutes even after the battery is balanced.